Actindo-AG/Documentation/PIM/API/03_KeyConcepts.md

 Every attribute has a defined data type, which determines the type of value the attribute may contain, for example a series of characters (data type: string) or a whole number (data type: integer).
 For detailed information about the data types, see [Data type list](../../DataHub/UserInterface/04_DataTypeList.md).

-You can create you own attributes in your Core1 system via the user interface, as well as edit or deactivate existing attributes.
+You can create your own attributes in your Core1 system via the user interface, as well as edit or deactivate existing attributes.
 For detailed information, see [Manage the attributes](../../DataHub/Integration/01_ManageAttributes.md).

 The following examples are based on predefined *PIM* attributes.
 If you have created your own attributes in your system, the names and keys may differ.